syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ### Removing empty merge fields

-The following code example shows how to remove the empty paragraphs when the paragraph has a merge field item without any data during mail merge process.
+The following code example shows how to remove the empty paragraphs when the paragraph has a merge field item without any data during Mail merge process.

 {% tabs %}